Counselling and personal development

 - Stored for a limited time period (no longer than 7 years after students last contact with the Counselling Service).

-- Processed and stored in a secure manner in two Counselling Service locations (Learning Centre, Holloway Campus and Calcutta House Campus, Aldgate) and encrypted when necessary.
+- Processed and stored in a secure manner in two Counselling Service locations (Learning Centre, Holloway Campus and Calcutta House Campus, Aldgate) and password protected and encrypted online when necessary.

 What information we hold about you